-In this subsection, we compare implicitly guaranteed bonds to explicitly guaranteed bonds issued by the same firm.
+Second, we repeat the event study analyses using bonds issued under the Federal Deposit Insurance Corporation's (FDIC) Temporary Liquidity Guarantee Program.
+This approach allows us examine within-firm variation and compare implicitly guaranteed bonds to explicitly guaranteed bonds issued by the same firm.
 To help restore confidence in financial institutions, the government issued a temporary explicit guarantee for certain new debt that financial institutions issued during the financial crisis.
 The FDIC's Temporary Liquidity Guarantee Program (TLG Program) provided a guarantee for senior unsecured debt issued after October 14, 2008 and before June 30, 2009 (later extended to October 31, 2009).
 The guarantee remained in effect until June 30, 2012 (or the date the debt matured, if earlier).
-The TLG Program was available to insured depository institutions and financial holding companies that opted to participate in the program.
+The TLG Program was available to insured depository institutions and financial holding companies that opted to participate in the program.23

-We examine the institutions in our data set that issued bonds under the FDIC's TLG Program and that also had similar bonds outstanding outside the TLG Program.
-For a given firm, we look at the difference between spreads on bonds backed by the FIDC guarantee and spreads on bonds without the FDIC guarantee.
+We examine the institutions in our data set that issued bonds under the FDIC's TLG Program and that also had similar bonds outstanding outside the TLG Program.24 For a given firm, we look at the difference between spreads on bonds backed by the FIDC guarantee and spreads on bonds without the FDIC guarantee.
 This approach allows us to examine the effect of an implicit guarantee after controlling for time-varying firm effects.
-Figure 3 shows the
+Figure 3 shows the difference in spreads for each of the top six financial institutions.
+Control variables are not used in Figure 3.